Application lifecycle (Windows Runtime apps)

-Learn about the lifecycle of a Windows Store app, from the time it is deployed through its removal.
-By working with Windows to suspend and resume your app appropriately, you ensure that your customer has the best possible experience with your app.
+This topic describes the lifecycle of an app, from the time it is deployed through its removal.
+By suspending and resuming your app appropriately, you ensure that your customer has the best possible experience with your app.

-An app is launched whenever it is activated by the user but the process is in the NotRunning state, because it was just deployed, it crashed, or it was suspended but could not be kept in memory.
+An app is launched whenever it is activated by the user while the process is in the NotRunning state.
+An app may be in the not running state because it was just has not yet been launched, it was previously running and crashed, or it was suspended but could not be kept in memory and was therefore terminated.

-When an app is launched, Windows displays a splash screen for the app.
+When an app is launched, the OS displays a splash screen for the app.
 To configure this splash screen, see Adding a splash screen.